lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the DEV or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
-In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DEViid-DID" or "APPiid-DID".
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DEViid" or "APPiid".
 Note that the LPWAN technology is generally carrying a single device identifier corresponding to the DEV.
 The SCHC C/D may also not be aware of these values.